Trip Planning for Cooke City Area

 Snow

-Friday: Snow likely, mainly after noon.
-Mostly cloudy, with a high near 30.
-West wind 5 to 9 mph.
-Chance of precipitation is 60%.
-New snow accumulation of less than one inch possible.
+Tuesday: A 50 percent chance of snow, mainly before 11am.
+Partly sunny, with a high near 28.
+West northwest wind 6 to 9 mph.
+New snow accumulation of less than a half inch possible.

 Chance Snow